Indirect detection of dark matter: Alternative explanations

 Some of the alternative explanations are mentioned in their respective sections above, but there are many alternative explanations for the sources various that are considered potential DM signal candidates.
 For example, the excess of gamma-rays at the galactic center could be due to pulsars near the galactic center, rather than dark matter.
 Additionally, as previously mentioned, the excess of cosmic-ray positrons could be due to nearby pulsars increasing the flux of positrons.

 It should also be noted that it is possible for dark matter to annihilate with a cross section smaller than the thermally averaged value of $\sim 10^{-26}$, but current instrumentation does not allow for the investigation of such a model.
 Some of those additional models include velocity dependent processes, in which the cross section scales with the square of the relative velocity ($v_{rel}$) of the two annihilating dark matter particles $(\sigma v \propto v_{rel}^2)$.
-Another model is that of resonant annihilations, in which dark matter is assumed to annihilate near resonance, causing the cross section at the time of freeze-out to be significantly higher (or lower) than is observed today (due to the increase velocity at resonance, and the relatively low velocity assumed at present).
+Another model is that of resonant annihilations, in which dark matter is assumed to annihilate near resonance, causing the cross section at the time of freeze-out to be significantly higher (or lower) than is observed today (due to the increased velocity at resonance, and the relatively low velocity assumed at present).
 Asymmetric dark matter is a model that suggests a primordial asymmetry in the abundance of dark matter particles and antiparticles.